eigr/spawn/README.md

 * **ActorSystem CRD:** The ActorSystem CRD must be defined by the user before it attempts to deploy any other Spawn features.
 In it, the user defines some general parameters for the functioning of the actor cluster, as well as defines the parameters of the persistent storage connection for a given system.
 Multiple ActorSystems can be defined but remember that they must be referenced equally in the Actor Host Functions.
 Examples of this CRD can be found in the [examples/k8s folder](examples/k8s/system.yaml).

-* **Node CRD:** A Node is a cluster member application.
-A Node by definition is a Kubernetes Deployment and will contain two containers, one containing the Actor Host Function user application and another container for the Spawn proxy which is responsible for connecting to the proxies cluster via Distributed Erlang and also for providing all the necessary abstractions for the functioning of the system such as state management, activation and passivation of actors, among other infrastructure tasks.
+* **ActorNode CRD:** A ActorNode is a cluster member application.
+A ActorNode by definition is a Kubernetes Deployment and will contain two containers, one containing the Actor Host Function user application and another container for the Spawn proxy which is responsible for connecting to the proxies cluster via Distributed Erlang and also for providing all the necessary abstractions for the functioning of the system such as state management, activation and passivation of actors, among other infrastructure tasks.
 Examples of this CRD can be found in the [examples/k8s folder](examples/k8s/node.yaml).

 * **Activator CRD:** Activator CRD defines any means of inputting supported events such as queues, topics, http or grpc endpoints and maps these events to the appropriate actor that will handle them.
 Examples of this CRD can be found in the [examples/k8s folder](examples/k8s/activators/amqp.yaml).